zavolanlab/mirflowz/pipeline_documentation.md

 > individual Snakemake file each for the genome resources preparation, the
 > reads mapping, the miRNA quantification and the ASCII-style pileups
 > generation.
 The main `Snakefile` contains the configuration file validation
-> along with the wiring of the modules.
-Individual steps of the workflow are
+> and imports the various functional modules described below.
+Individual steps
-> described briefly along with some examples, and links to the respective
+> of the workflow are described briefly along with some examples, and links to
-> software manuals are given.
-Parameters that can be modified by the user (via
+> the respective software manuals are given.
+Parameters that can be modified by
-> the samples table and the configuration file) are also described.
+> the user (via the samples table and the configuration file) are also
+> described.

 ### Rule graph